-This four person shepherds hut sits proudly atop a hill on the Cornish border with Devon.
-But rather than overlooking a field full of sheep, this gorgeous hut watches over the city of Plymouth, the Dartmoor hills and the ocean city's sprawling ports, in one of our most breath-taking locations.
-Tamar Hut allows your family to have an idyllic country break in a Grade I listed Parks and Gardens of Historic Interest in England, whilst overlooking Plymouth Sound from the curved peninsula of Rame Head.
+This four-person shepherds hut sits proudly atop a hill on the Cornish border with Devon.
+As well as overlooking a field full of sheep, this gorgeous hut also watches over the city of Plymouth, the Dartmoor hills and the ocean city's sprawling ports, in one of our most breath-taking locations.
+Tamar Hut allows your family to have an idyllic country break in Grade I listed Parks and Gardens of Historic Interest in England, whilst overlooking Plymouth Sound from the curved peninsula of Rame Head.
 If it's tiny beaches, historic buildings, rare wildlife, great restaurants and proximity to a lively, cultural city that you're looking for, then this fabulous abode will tick all of your holiday boxes…and then some.

-Tamar Hut sleeps 4 people comfortably on its fold-out double ned which, when upright, reveals a table and benches, and two single bunks on the other side of the hut are laden with woollen throws and plump pillows for a snug sleep.
+Tamar Hut sleeps four people comfortably on its fold-out double bed which, when upright, reveals a table and benches, and two single bunks on the other side of the hut are laden with woollen throws and plump pillows for a snug sleep.

 For cooler evenings in Tamar, there's a small wood-burning stove with a provision of logs and fire-making kit, as well as candles and candle holders for a little ambience lighting.
 The hut has solar supply, meaning that there is switch lighting and a small USB charge point for phones and tablets - a little modern luxury in this otherwise 1950's inspired space.
 There's even a torch for evening walks.

 There's a portable kitchen at the side of the hut which allows a preparation space for burgers or breakfasts.
-If you feel that life's too short for your infamous burnt bacon butty, then why not take advantage of Mount Edgcumbe's two cafes for delicious treats, from breakfasts to cream teas (the park gives you a voucher for one of these) to hearty Cornish meals, and leave the washing up to someone else?
+If you feel that life's too short for your infamous burnt bacon butty, then why not take advantage of Mount Edgcumbe's two cafes for delicious treats, from breakfasts to cream teas to hearty Cornish meals, and leave the washing up to someone else?
 After all, you are on holiday…

 To view more pictures of Tamar Hut click the button below.